solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 <https://github.com/buffalojoec/feature-gate-data-poc/blob/master/src/lib.rs>

-The Staged Features PDA could be derived simply from one literal seed:
+The Staged Features PDA will be derived simply from one literal seed:
 `"staged_features"`.

 ### Step 3: Signaling Support for Staged Features

-With an on-chain reference point to determine the features staged for activation for a particular epoch, nodes can signal their support for the staged features supported by their software.
+With an on-chain reference point to determine the features staged for activation for a particular epoch, nodes will signal their support for the staged features supported by their software.

 A node signals its support for staged features by invoking the Feature Gate